microsoft/vscode-docs/release-notes/latest.md

 ## Improvements for non US standard keyboard layouts @@Alex mention this in the Editor|Customization

-VS Code dispatches key bindings based on [keyboard codes](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731(v=vs.85)).
-In `keybindings.json` and in all the UI we used to render the key codes with the produced characters under the US standard keyboard layout.
-We have received numerous feedback that this was very confusing, therefore we created a new Node.js module [`native-keymap`](https://www.npmjs.com/package/native-keymap) that is used in VS Code to render the key bindings using the system's current keyboard layout.
+VS Code dispatches key bindings based on [keyboard codes](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731(v=vs.85).
+In `keybindings.json` and in all the UI, we used to render the key codes with the produced characters under the US standard keyboard layout.
+We received feedback that this was very confusing, therefore, we created a new Node.js module [`native-keymap`](https://www.npmjs.com/package/native-keymap) that is used in VS Code to render the key bindings using the system's current keyboard layout.

 For example, `Split Editor` when using a French (France) keyboard layout is now rendered as `kbstyle(Ctrl+*)`:
 ![render key binding](images/December/render-key-binding.png)